ant-design/ant-design/components/anchor/index.en-US.md

 ## When To Use

-For displaying anchor hyperlink on page, and jump between then.
+For displaying anchor hyperlink on page, and jump between them.

 ## API